ai-rezayan/MachineLearningPractice/README.md

 # MachineLearningPractice

-### A Repository showcasing calssic uses of Machine Learning methods from Udemy course [Machine Learning A-Z™: Hands-On Python & R In Data Science](https://www.udemy.com/course/machinelearning/)
+### A Repository showcasing calssic uses of Machine Learning methods,based on what I learned from the Udemy course [Machine Learning A-Z™: Hands-On Python & R In Data Science](https://www.udemy.com/course/machinelearning/)